ITI-Embedded-apps-STM32-AVR/Tone-generator/README.md

 # Tone-generator
-A tone generator with different tones by applying PWM on a buzzer according to keypad input on ATmega32
+A tone generator with different tones by applying PWM on a buzzer according to keypad input, written for STM32